tropnikovvl/public-odm-docs/00. Packages to install/1. Genestack python client/README.md

       genestack-client==1.53.12
 ```

-2. Obtain a token for the Public user in Genestack by logging in to ODM as the Public user and clicking on the profile link under the Public username:
+2. Obtain a token for your Genestack user by logging in to ODM and clicking on the profile link under the username.
+   See an example for Public user below:

    ![GetToken](Token.png)

-   You will recieve an email with a link to your token – if using the Public account, you may need to visit the mailcatcher to obtain this link.
+   You need to click on the "Create new token" button, so you will receive an email with a link to your token.
+   Please open the link in the email and save the token for future needs.

 3. Set up your account with the Genestack Python client from a console
    ```shell